 • They're prettier than UUIDs :)

-• If you're partitioning your database by date, you can use the timestamp embedded in the ULID to select the correct partition.
+These open up some cool possibilities.
+To start, if you're partitioning your database by date, you can use the timestamp embedded in the ULID to select the correct partition.
+This isn't possible with UUIDs using most algorithms.

-UUIDs are and will continue to be the standard.
-They've been around forever, and libraries are available in every language imaginable.
-However, new approaches are worth considering, especially as we enter a world that's increasingly run by distributed systems.
-New unique-id approaches may help us solve problems that weren't prevalent at the publication of RFC4122.
+However, new approaches like ULIDs vs UUIDs are worth considering, especially as we enter a software development world that's increasingly run by distributed systems.
+New unique-id approaches may help us solve problems that weren't prevalent at the publication of RFC4122, so keep your eyes (and your mind!) open.

 Get the Honeybadger newsletter